-EXTRAORDINARY SUDDEN DEATHS OF THE EDITORS OF THE "NORFOLK CHRONICLE" AND "NORWICH MERcury."-In the obituary of the last week's papers in Norwich the death of Mr. David Irwin was announced.
-This gentleman had for upwards of forty years tilled a confidential situation in the office of the Conservative newspaper, the Norfolk Chronicle.
-His death was peculiarly sudden, and, from his high character, was the theme of general conversation for several days.
-On Sunday last, only five days after his death, great was the astonishment, and deep was the regret, at the announcement of the equally sudden death of Jonathan Matchett, Esq., the senior partner and editor of the same paper, which capacity that gentleman had filled upwards of half a century.
-On Wednesday morning still greater was the astonish ment, and deeper the regret, at another awful visita tion in the nearly as sudden death of R. M. Bacon.
-Esq., the senior partner and editor of the Liberal paper the Norwich Mercury, who had been unwell for the last few weeks, but not to such an extent as to cause any alarm to his family.
+EXTRAORDINARY SUDDEN DEATHS OF THE EDITORS OF THE "NORFOLK CHRONICLE" AND "NORWICH MERand place themselves in a position to defeat the curr."-In the obituary of the last week's papers in Norwich the death of Mr. David Irwin was an-THOMAS LAGO, DODWORTH.-We should apprehend that a mounced.
+This gentleman had for upwards of forty minor could attest the signature to a will as well as one years filled a confidential situation in the office of the who had attained his majority, if he be of age and Conservative newspaper, the Norfolk Chronicle.
+His knowledge to understand the nature and obligation of death was peculiarly sudden, and, from his high chaan oath, so as to be eligible as a witness in a court of racter, was the theme of general conversation for several days.
+On Sunday last, only five days after his death, great was the astonishment, and deep was the regret, at the announcement of the equally sudden death of Jonathan Matchett, Esq., the senior partner ANN HABRISON, SHEFFIELD.-Her communication does and editor of the same paper, which capacity that more honour to her heart than her head.
+It would be gentleman had filled upwards of half a century.
+On Wednesday morning still greater was the astonishment, and deeper the regret, at another awful visita-tion in the nearly as sudden death of R. M. Bacon.
+Esq., the senior partner and editor of the Liberal paper the Norwich Mercury, who had been unwell for the last few weeks, but not to such an extent as to